ga-curriculum/intro-to-asynchronous-programming/promises/README.md

 # ![Intro to Asynchronous Programming - Promises](./assets/hero.png)

-tktk Hunter, could you remove the Level Up text from this hero?

 **Learning objective:** By the end of this lesson, students will have a comprehensive understanding of JavaScript promises and their application in managing asynchronous operations.

 ## Understanding JavaScript promises